 region A genomic region, stated relative to a reference sequence.
-A region consists of reference name ('chr1'), start (10000), and end (20000).
+A region consists of reference name ('chr1'), start (15000), and end (20000).
 Start and end can be omitted for regions spanning a whole chromosome.
 If end is missing, the region will span from start to the end of the chromosome.
-Within pysam, coordinates are 0-based, half-open intervals, i.e., the position 10,000 is part of the interval, but 20,000 is not.
-An exception are samtools compatible region strings such as 'chr1:10000-20000', which are closed, i.e., both positions 10,000 and 20,000 are part of the interval.
+Within pysam, coordinates are 0-based half-open intervals, i.e., the first base of the reference sequence is numbered zero; and the base at position start is part of the interval, but the base at end is not.